symsoft/ecc-api-guide/error_codes.md

 ### Error codes

 The API will return standard HTTP return codes in case of an error.
-In some cases there will be additional, human readable, information in the response body.
+In most cases there will be additional, human readable, information in the response body.

 Common error cases: